 Ensure that the Ethernet port is enabled on the PC you are using to connect to the appliance.

-Record the current Ethernet port settings for the PC you will be using to set the appliance Management IP Address.
+Record the current Ethernet port settings for the PC you are using to set the appliance Management IP Address.

-You will need to change the Ethernet port settings on the PC before you can set the appliance Management IP Address.
+You must change the Ethernet port settings on the PC before you can set the appliance Management IP Address.
 Be sure to record the original settings so you can restore them after configuring the Management IP Address.

 Change the IP Address for the PC.